 Pathological jaundice in neonate is a fatal condition.
 This is 90% due to infection or congenital obstruction in bile flow.
 It is serious health condition and requires urgent medical attention.
-Pathological Icterus occurs within first day of baby and bilirubin level rises suddenly.
+Pathological Icterus occurs within the first day of baby and bilirubin level rises suddenly.
 It may be accompanied with other symptoms like fever, tenderness, diarrhea, breathlessness and others.

 - Serum bilirubin level– Serum bilirubin level is the first tool to diagnose Piliya.
 As mentioned earlier Icterus is symptom only of the underlying disease.
 It requires clinical examination and lots of pathological test for confirming the diagnosis.
 Your doctor may advise.

-- Ultrasound – To know about the size of liver, spleen, patient bile duct, stone and others.
+- Ultrasound – To know about the size of liver, spleen, patient bile duct, stone, and others.